vuoro/sahti/README.md

 **Write a WebGL 2 command, use it like a component.**

 Sahti lets you combine the power of WebGL 2 shaders with the familiar API of front-end component frameworks.
+It's a library intended for people comfortable with writing custom GLSL shaders by hand.

 ## Supported frameworks or component types